 Brandon’s past experiences with service include advising first-year student-athletes as an ACTION Mentor; volunteering with the “Lookin’ for a Cure 5K” against ocular melanoma; serving as a Duke Eco-Rep; and involvement with the Blue Blood Wrestling Club youth camp, Sophomore Outdoor Leadership Experience (S.O.L.E.), and Blue Devils Against Cancer.

 Brandon is a current junior on the Duke Wrestling Team.
 Brandon is from Lexington, Ohio and is currently seeking a degree in Sociology with minors in Neuroscience and Psychology.He enjoys the exploring different environments, helping others, and learning and experiencing new things.
 Naturally, the ACE China program fit him perfectly by combining all of those activities.
 The ACE program allowed Brandon to build on his leadership skills by testing and physically applying his ability to be flexible, openminded, and responsible.
 ACE has encouraged Brandon to continue to work with kids as he is currently volunteering at Bull City Fit in Durham.
 Brandon’s time in China allowed him to reflect on himself as a person and understand the importance of inner-harmony and giving back to the world.
-The relationships and the memories created with the Duke and Stanford athletes, the ACE and VIA program staff, as well as the campers from the Shangri-La village are experiences that will never leave Brandon.
+The relationships and the memories created with the Duke and Stanford athletes, the ACE and VIA program staff, as well as the students from the Shangri-La village are experiences that will never leave Brandon.

 Want to hear more about Brandon’s ACE experience?
 Contact Brandon.